Five Tips to Insuring in a Flood Zone

 Places like Whangarei are particularly prone to both landslips and flooding.
 It’s also common for flood zones to be around coastal erosion areas.
 Checking this will give you a much better understanding of the overall risk to the home.

-How do I get insurance on my flood zone home?
+How do I get insurance on my home that is within a flood zone or is within another high natural hazard area?

 You can apply for insurance on your flood zone property by getting an instant quote via the button below.
 Please note the flood risk will need to be disclosed to us when you send an application.
 If you fail to disclose this to us, you risk having a future claim declined for non-disclosure.